farmOS/farmOS/docs/development/module/data_stream.md

 ## Core data stream types

-### Listener data stream
+### Basic data stream

-The data stream module provides a `listener` data stream type.
-Listeners receive data via the farmOS API and save data to the farmOS SQL database.
-Each listener data stream represents a single "value"; a sensor that records temperature and humidity would provide two data streams.
+The data stream module provides a `basic` data stream type.
+Basic data streams receive data via the farmOS API and save data to the farmOS SQL database.
+Each basic data stream represents a single "value"; a sensor that records temperature and humidity would provide two data streams.
 Data can be accessed via the API with the `private_key`, or by anyone if the data stream is set to `public`.
-Listener data streams also provide simple ways to view data in a table or graph, and export as CSV.
+Basic data streams also provide simple ways to view data in a table or graph, and export as CSV.

 ### Legacy listener data stream

 The `farm_sensor_listener` module provides a `legacy_listener` data stream type that is compatible with the Listener sensor type from farmOS 1.x.
-It is similar to the `listener` type but has a few differences:
+It is similar to the `basic` type but has a few differences:

 - Each data stream saves multiple values (eg: temperature and humidity are saved to the same data stream)